Torell Troup: Buffalo Bills

-Troup was selected by the Buffalo Bills in the second round (41st overall) of the 2010 NFL Draft.
+Troup was selected by the Buffalo Bills in the second round (41st overall) of the 2010 NFL draft.
 Troup was placed on injured reserve on August 23, 2012.
 He was released by the Buffalo Bills on August 31, 2013.

 Oakland Raiders

 Troup was signed by the Oakland Raiders as a reserve/future free agent on January 2, 2014.
 The Raiders released Troup on August 24, 2014.

-Personal
+Personal life

 Troup is the son of Tory Troup and Lashana Johnson-Troup.
 He played under the name Torell Johnson during his high school career and his first two seasons at Central Florida.